Iron Deficiency in Children

 If iron deficiency affects your child, your pediatrician will most likely prescribe an iron supplement with dosing of up to 45 mg per day.

 Iron supplementation is a very effective means of correcting an iron deficiency in children.
 Supplementation with traditional iron tablets or liquids may cause side effects or taste unpleasant.
 In a study conducted by the American Academy of Pediatrics, 86.7% of the doctors reported that unpleasant taste is a major cause of non-compliance.
 However, a powdered iron supplement such as FeraMAX Powder® provides a better tasting option than traditional liquid iron.
-If you are concerned about your child’s iron levels, speak to your doctor about a powdered iron supplement such as FeraMAX® Powder, and if it is appropriate for your child.
+If you are concerned about your child’s iron levels use our symptoms checker and speak to your doctor about a powdered iron supplement such as FeraMAX® Powder to seed if it is appropriate for your child.

 - Beard, JL.
 US National Library of Medicine, National Institutes of Health, “Why iron deficiency is important to infant development”, Dec., 2008; 138(12):2534-6.